 While London is every traveller’s dream destination in England for its numerous attractions, history or shopping, set aside a couple of days to explore places beyond London.
-Whether it is the Leeds Castle in Kent or the two eminent universities of Oxford and Cambridge you will have lots to learn and discover and won’t be disappointed.
+Whether it is the Leeds Castle in Kent or the two eminent universities of Oxford and Cambridge.
+You will have lots to learn and discover and won’t be disappointed.

 Families spend the entire day here, exploring the numerous facilities available on the premises.
 You could spend hours at the maze getting lost and finding your way back, feeding the birds in the ponds or punting on the moat.
 Being a weekend, we saw many families with small kids enjoying themselves and unwinding on the lawns.

 Since it was the fall season, the trees had changed from their otherwise green foliage to numerous shades of yellow, orange, ochre, brown and red.
 Suddenly I was reminded of the romantic Hindi movies directed by Karan Johar and Yash Chopra shot abroad, with the romantic leads showered with autumn leaves.
 No sooner did I bring this to the notice of my family that they insisted that I sit down and pose amongst the autumn leaves.
-While my husband was assigned the job of clicking my picture, my brother and kids created the necessary special effects by dropping autumn leaves over me without them being visible in the photo frame.
+My husband was assigned the job of clicking my picture.
+My brother and kids created the necessary special effects by dropping autumn leaves over me without them being visible in the photo frame.
 Oh, the extent to which families can go to have some fun and let real life mimic reel life!

 England is known the world over for two renowned universities: Oxford and Cambridge.
 While I decided to stay back and spend time with my mom and brother’s family, my husband and kids decided to visit these two universities.
 So, for the next part of the travelogue, it is my better half who will take you through.